agilestacks/stack-apps/apps/python-flask/README.md

 [rubik-7d9655fcdc-dv8fv applicaiton]  * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)
 ```

 Skaffold is watching for changes in the application source code.
-Once application file has been changed it will sync it up to the container (details read [here](https://skaffold.dev/docs/pipeline-stages/filesync/)).
+Once any application files are changed, skaffold will sync up changes to the running container (additional details [here](https://skaffold.dev/docs/pipeline-stages/filesync/)).
 This operation doesn't require a new image build.
-Let's find out at which files and directories skaffold is looking.
+You can configure files and directories that skaffold is monitoring for changes.
 Open a `skaffold.yaml` and you should be able to see the following:

 ```yaml
 build: